in

 • Prevent pregnancy or conceive easily after stopping the contraceptives.

-How Mirena might help women with PCOS to have regular cycles or pain-free cycles?
+How might Mirena help women with PCOS have regular or pain-free cycles?

-Mirena and Kyleena contain different doses of Levonorgestrel which is a progestin hormone.
-Progestin hormone is said to have fewer side effects compared to Estradiol or estrogens.
+Mirena and Kyleena contain different doses of Levonorgestrel, which is a progestin hormone.
+The progestin hormone is said to have fewer side effects compared to Estradiol or estrogens.

 In addition, progestin hormones, especially the 3rd and 4th generation progestins, have slight anti-androgenic activity as well.